First Man in Space picture

 The Vostok spacecraft was used to launch Yuri Gagarin, the first man in space.
 Valentina Tereshkova was the first woman in space and was lauched on Vostok 6.
 All launches were from the Baikonur Cosmodrome.

-The Vostok spacecraft consisted of a re-entry spacecraft and the service module.
-It weighted about 4700 kg.
 In comparison to the later developed Soyuz Spacecraft, Vostok had no maneuvering capabilities and required cosmonauts to parachute to safety at the end of a flight.

 Vostok 1 - Yuri Gagarin